Sapphic Opera Singers & Lesbian Classical Musicians Throughout History

 Sapphic Opera & Classical Music

-Growing up as a preppy punk > indie > new order > trip hop kid, forgive me, I had a great distain for opera and classical music!
-Through my love of cinema, my heart missed-a-beat to my introduction of opera arias via:
+Hands-in-the-air confession!
+Growing up as a cool preppy punk > indie > New Order / PSB > trip hop kid, I had a great distain for opera and classical music!
+Through my love of movies, however, my heart really missed-a-beat to my unexpected introductions to uber cool opera arias and classical music, and some had ... sapphic undertones!
+Opera Arias via

-Diva, directed by Jean-Jacques Beineix which featured Wilhelmenia Fernandez performing "La Wally" composed by Alfredo Catalani, to a libretto by Luigi Illica.
+Diva (1981), directed by Jean-Jacques Beineix which featured Wilhelmenia Fernandez breath-takingly perform "La Wally" composed by Alfredo Catalani, to a libretto by Luigi Illica.
+Surely, your heart can't help but melt?

 Classical Music via